11. Utilities

 Returns

-• locals (record array or dict of arrays) – local statistics, shape (len(itrs), Nr, 5)
+• statsPerLayer (record array or dict of arrays) – statistics per layer, shape (len(itrs), len(nReg), Nr, 5)

-• totals (record array or dict of arrays) – column integrals, shape (len(itrs), 5)
+• statsVertInt (record array or dict of arrays) – column integrals, shape (len(itrs), len(nReg), 5)

 • itrs (list of int) – iteration numbers found in the file